Aishvaryprem/python-dsa-practice/README.md

 # python-dsa-practice
-These are all the problems and my learning code while learning DSA.
+These are all the problems and my code while learning DSA.
 I still practice and solve problems whenever I get time.